odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 ## Introduction

-Over the last few years, I've noticed that there's a lot of confusion (and false expectations) around the Slim microframework.
+Over the last few years, I've noticed that there's a lot of confusion (and false expectations) around the Slim micro framework.
-In the following chapters, I will try to explain the conceptual differences between full-stack frameworks and microframeworks.
+In the following chapters, I will try to explain the conceptual differences between full-stack frameworks and micro frameworks.
 You should not consider this comparison as "Slim vs. Laravel", but rather as framework vs. micro-framework in general.

-## Microframework
+## Micro Framework

 A **microframework** is a term used to refer to minimalistic web application frameworks.
 It is contrasted with full-stack frameworks.

-According to Wikipedia a microframework typically...
+According to Wikipedia a micro framework typically...

 > ... facilitates receiving an HTTP request, routing the HTTP request
 > to the appropriate controller, dispatching the controller, and returning an HTTP response.

-Microframeworks are often specifically designed for building the APIs for another service or application.
-For example, the Slim microframework is designed for Microservices development and API development.
+Micro frameworks are often specifically designed for building the APIs for another service or application.
+For example, the Slim micro framework is designed for Microservices development and **APIs**.

-It **lacks most of the functionality** which is common to expect in a full-fledged web application framework, such as:
+It lacks most of the functionality which is common to expect in a full-fledged web application framework, such as:

 * Database abstraction
 * Web template engine